wikitongues/poly/README.md

 <!-- Requirements -->

 ##Code of Conduct
-All contributors will be held accountable to the [Contributor Covenant](http://contributor-covenant.org/version/1/4/)
+All contributors will be held accountable to the [Contributor Covenant](http://contributor-covenant.org/version/1/4/).

+TLDR: be nice.
+But go read it anyway.

 #License